Auburn special ed teacher alleges retaliation for fighting for kids’ rights

 The Auburn School District said Kneadler was given a poor evaluation because of performance concerns, not as a means of retaliation.

 “We had concerns about her performance,” wrote Vicki Alonzo, Auburn School District (ASD) Director of Communications in a statement.
 “We followed appropriate employment laws and evaluation processes… The ASD did not retaliate, she resigned from her position.
-She has not challenged her written evaluation or employment status through available avenues.
-The district believes our number one duty is to ensure students are able to receive their educational programs in a safe and caring environment.
-When we believe a staff member is not a good match for the program or needs of students, we address it.”
+She has not challenged her written evaluation or employment status through available avenues."

 As for the concerns raised about students not receiving mandatory therapies, Alonzo said the district follows special education law.
 “The concerns (from Kneadler) were made regarding students in another teacher’s classroom; she was not a teacher in that classroom.
 We follow all special education laws.
 IEP adjustments are made through an IEP team meeting and parent involvement is a part of that process,” wrote Alonzo.